cimnemadrid/SOLDIER/README.md

 ## Installation and Launch Guide

 SOLDIER operates just like any other R-Shiny application.
-To run it on your local machine, consider following these recommended steps:
+To run it on a local machine, consider following these recommended steps:

 1. **Clone the Repository:**
    ```